 A new target for 2030

 Renewables will continue to play a key role in helping the EU meet its energy needs beyond 2020.
-EU countries have already agreed on a new renewable energy target of at least 27% of final energy consumption in the EU as a whole by 2030.
-This target is part of the EU's energy and climate goals for 2030.
+EU countries agreed in 2014 on a new renewable energy target of at least 27% of EU’s final energy consumption by 2030, as part of the EU's energy and climate goals for 2030.

 Support schemes for renewables